 Millie Fire Update

-A Fire Information meeting will be conducted tonight at Hope Lutheran Church, 2152 W. Graf St., in Bozeman.
+Another Fire Information Meeting will be held at 6:00p.m. this evening at Hope Lutheran Church, 2152 W. Graf St., in Bozeman.

 The public is reminded that there will be increases in fire traffic on roads in the area this holiday weekend please use caution when driving.